What is Merino Wool Yarn? - A Complete Guide

 It is the wool that undergoes a super wash treatment to make it suitable for machine washing.
 Super wash merino wool has a merino base layer of acid or microscopic resin which helps the material to retain its geometrical characteristics.

 Everybody knows that wool easily shrinks when exposed to enough moisture.
-This is mainly why people avoid working with such material.
+This is mainly why some people avoid working with it.
 But a super wash treatment can prevent shrinkage, allowing you to use it without worry.
 Also, it is a great material for baby clothes, which requires a lot of washing.
 Plus, the material is softer, making it a perfect choice for a delicate baby’s skin.

 Benefits of Merino Wool Yarn